France Telecom slashes dividend as price war bites

 "By then 85 percent of our customers will be on contracts at the new lower price points," he said on a call.
 "But we are confident that we can manage the period of change to get back to growth in 2014."

-Europe's fourth-biggest telecom operator predicted it would increase its operating cash flow in 2014 after the 12.5 percent fall to 7 billion euros predicted for 2013, helped by a steadier French market, cost cuts and the easing of regulatory pressures on international roaming prices.
+Europe's fourth-biggest telecom operator predicted it would increase its operating cash flow in 2014 from a forecast 12.5 percent fall to 7 billion euros in 2013, helped by a steadier French market, cost cuts, the easing of regulatory pressure on international roaming prices.

-France Telecom said it would cut costs by 800 million euros in 2014 compared with 2011 levels, helped by the retirement of older former civil servants who have been with the company since its state-owned days.
+"Prices have fallen so low in France that we may even be able to begin increasing tariffs if we can prove that our services bring value to customers," he said.

-Despite the troubles ahead France Telecom posted third-quarter results in line with forecasts and managed to add 317,000 net new mobile customers.
+Amid the tumult, France Telecom posted in-line third quarter results and managed to add 317,000 net new mobile customers.

 Revenue fell 3.5 percent to 10.76 billion euros, while earnings before interest, tax, depreciation and amortisation (EBITDA) fell 7.3 percent to 3.65 billion euros.